THE AGING IN PLACE/AGING IN COMMUNITY STRATEGIC PLAN

 - Supports that are provided by other organizations, such as nonprofits, businesses, religious institutions, clubs, and other government organizations.

 The strategies in the plan are based on the “eight domains of livability,” which are the essential features of age-friendly adapted from the World Health Organization standards that also correspond to the AARP livability program.
-Thus, the plan is part of an international model, which may be useful for the AARP or other government agencies to assess when reviewing regional or national progress on the challenges faced to provide successful aging policies and practices that result in improved health and welfare of older adults.
+Thus, the plan is part of an international model, which may be useful for the AARP or other government agencies to assess when reviewing regional or national progress towards successful aging policies and practices that improve the health and welfare of older adults.

 This five year plan is significant, not only for the outcomes that will result for West Hollywood residents and community members, but also in how it contributes to the conversations happening across municipalities in Southern California and the nation.